moledoc/moledoc/acme/README.md

 * colorscheme change
 * where new window is opened (TODO)
 * keyword highlighting (WIP)
-* visible line numbers superimposed on the scrollbar (TODO)
+* visible line numbers superimposed on the scrollbar (TODO: no todos marked)
+* shift-click highlights from cursor to click (TODO: no todos marked)
+* arrow up/down doesn't move page, move to line up/down (TODO)
+* shift arrow highlights text (TODO)

+MAYBE: TODO: move the `hl()` from libframe to /acme.

 Patch can be found [here](../molecurrent/acme.patch).